-- A recognized Bachelor of Arts degree (or other undergraduate degree) or documentation of assessed degree equivalency.
+- A recognized Bachelor of Art degree (or other undergraduate degree) from an accredited institution

-- Documentation which reflects previous paid or volunteer experience with young children.
+- Reference Letter which reflects previous paid or volunteer experience with young children.

 - Current immunization report and report of chest x-ray or tuberculin skin test.